anthonyTitus/destroytheworld/README.md

 # destroytheworld
-we need to destroy the world
+we all need to destroy the world